Changing the EVS Disk Type (OBT)

 The Modify Specifications page is displayed.

-To change to the General Purpose SSD V2 type, you also need to specify the disk IOPS and throughput.
+To change to the General Purpose SSD V2 type, you also need to specify the disk IOPS or throughput or both.

 - Click Submit.

-The disk list is displayed, and the disk status is Changing disk type, indicating that the disk type is being changed.
-After the disk type changes to the target type, the operation is successful.
+The disk list page is displayed.
+If the disk type changes to the target type, the change is successful.

 - To learn more about the disk performance, see Disk Types and Performance.